terraform-ibm-modules/terraform-ibm-base-ocp-vpc/examples/gpu/README.md

 This configuration is useful for workloads that require both general-purpose compute nodes and specialized GPU nodes for AI/ML workloads.

+As with all examples in the Terraform IBM Modules repositories, this code is provided to demonstrate working functionality.
+You can use it as-is to explore the module's capabilities, or adapt it as a starting point for your own infrastructure configuration.

 ## Architecture

 This example creates: